 |Melanie Gaiotti||Vermont Department of Liquor Control|

 College credits through the Community College of Vermont for Introduction to Criminal Justice

 American Heart Association HeartSaver® First Aid/CPR with AED, Industry recognized Credentials earned through online coursework from the Department of Homeland Security (DHS), the Federal Emergency Management Agency (FEMA), State of Vermont Mandated Reporter training, Conover Workplace Readiness, and Students completing 90% of the Core Competencies will receive a certificate from Stafford Technical Center.

 |Emergency Medical Services||$35,400|

 |Law Enforcement||$65, 170|

 *Average Salaries for the State of Vermont taken from Zip Recruiter (www.ziprecruiter.com).

 Requirements For This Program

-Recommended Prerequisites: able to perform customary measurement; ability to perform physical labor/activities on the job site and in classroom; ability to work well with others; effective communication skills; commitment to avoid unlawful and delinquent behavior
+able to perform customary measurement; ability to perform physical activities in a gym and during simulated scenarios, ability to work well with others, effective communication skills, maturity and integrity, and commitment to avoid unlawful and delinquent behavior.

 Reading Level of course materials: Grade 10